Ratnesh-181998/Ratnesh-181998/README.md

 ---

-## 🎯 Profile Summary

-**IT Professional with 4+ years of experience** in the development and implementation of AI/ML-driven software applications.

 🔬 **Data Scientist (AI/ML Engineer)** skilled in building, deploying, and optimizing **end-to-end Machine Learning and Generative AI / Agentic AI solutions at scale**.
 Experienced in:

 - 📊 Handling **1PB+ large datasets** and developing real-time data pipelines